-In particular, you’ll notice that every month, I’ve marked the new moon.
+You’ll notice that every month I’ve marked the new moon.
 I did this for three reasons:

 - It’s nice to maintain a connection with ancient Athenians (like Socrates, Plato, Aristotle, Epicurus, Diogenes, Zeno, etc.) who used a partially lunar calendar, the Attic Calendar, and started each religious month with the new moon.

 - It’s helpful to remember that many people still use lunar calendars to mark festivals and religious holidays: Chinese, Japanese, Koreans, Vietnamese, Mongolians, Turks, Nepali, Thai, Muslims, Buddhists, Jews, Hindu, and also Christians (for Easter and the “moveable feasts”).

 - It’s important to maintain a connection to nature at every opportunity we can; keeping in mind the phases of the moon reminds us of the orderly — what Stoics deem ‘rational’ — processes of nature of which we are a part.

 You may also notice that sometimes I’ve projected the Julian calendar backwards in order to give a fixed modern date to events recorded in the ancient Attic lunisolar calendar.
 I did this with the help of two sources: